techspaceusict/techspace-web/README.md

 9. Now open localhost:8000 in browser and the application must be running.

-10.Every time to run the project first activate virtual environment and then run the server
+10. Every time to run the project first activate virtual environment and then run the server
    ```
    $ source env/bin/activate
    $ python manage.py runserver